fionn-oreilly/College_System/src/README.md

 ### view

-Contains `Main.java` and `AlertBox.java` to create and control GUI elements of project
+Contains `Main.java` and `AlertBox.java` to create and manipulate GUI elements of project

 ### controller